xrepirb/reef-grief-song-competition/day-of-mourning.md

 We will gather.
 We will remember.
 We will listen.
 We will reflect.
 We will mourn.

-Newly dead reefs will be added to a memorial list of reefs that have been irreveribly degraded, along with extinct species of sea life that depend on them.
+Newly dead reefs will be added to a memorial list of reefs that have been irreversibly degraded, along with extinct species of sea life that depend on them.

 It will be a safe public space for processing difficult emotions.